-Furthermore, the Animoto app uses a patented Cinematic Artificial Intelligence technology to make high-quality, highly shareable slideshows specifically designed for social media.
-In addition, the company has been featured in Forbes, Inc, BBC, Wired, The New York Times, and others.
+Furthermore, the Animoto app uses a patented Cinematic Artificial Intelligence technology to make high-quality, highly shareable slideshow videos specifically designed for social media.
+The company has also been featured in Forbes, Inc, BBC, Wired, The New York Times, and others.

 Now, let’s take a closer look at Animoto and see if it lives up to the hype.